-(1) through (4)(b) remain the same.
+- (1) through (4)(b) remain the same.

-(c) The credit percentages for policies with effective dates between each July 1 and June 30, beginning July 1, 2002, will be those filed with the commissioner of insurance by the designated advisory organization as provided for both the state fund and Compensation Plan Number Two under 39-71-2211, MCA, or as approved by the board.
+- (c) The credit percentages for policies with effective dates between each July 1 and June 30, beginning July 1, 2002, will be those filed with the commissioner of insurance by the designated advisory organization as provided for both the state fund and Compensation Plan Number Two under 39-71-2211, MCA, or as approved by the board.

+- (5) and (6) remain the same.

-AUTH: Sec.
-39-71-2315 and 39-71-2316 MCA IMP: Sec.
+IMP: Sec.
 39-71-2211, 39-71-2311, and 39-71-2330 MCA

 RATIONALE: The amendment to this rule will authorize the state fund to utilize the same credit percentages as the private workers' compensation insurance carriers in Montana.
-This option is provided for in 39-71-2211, MCA and states, "The state compensation insurance fund, plan No. 3, shall adopt the plan filed by the designated advisory organization or adopt a credit scale plan that meets the requirements of this section."
+This option is provided for in 39-71-2211, MCA and states, "The state compensation insurance fund, plan No. 3, shall adopt the plan filed by the designated advisory organization or adopt a credit scale plan that meets the requirements of section."
 The state fund and the designated advisory currently utilize the same organization, NCCI, credit The amendment is reasonably necessary at this percentages. time so that the credit percentages used will reflect the annual change in the state's average weekly wage beginning fiscal year 2003, and to continue the efforts of the state fund to operate consistently with the private workers'